Software entrepreneurship: Funding

+Funding is typically done by corporate professionals who are at a high managerial level, the primary motive for such fundraising is of course, profit.

 Bank Financing

 This is practically an impossible method as the bank requires security and personal loan guarantees.

 Government Aid

 Governments usually give out non-repayable grants to encourage start-ups.
 There are also investment tax credits that can be claimed.
 One thing to be careful about government aid is the lengthy procedures that may be required before obtaining the funds.

 Venture Capital

 Venture capital is risk capital invested into a start-up company at its early stages.
 Venture capitalists usually invest in start-ups that already have a relatively developed software product and some early sales.
 They look for products that have a large potential in a growing market with a competitive edge.

 Venture capital help offers a large sum of money and often assistance in managing the company.
 People with software start-up experiences are available for mentoring.
 There are also help available in assisting the process of going public.